JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 ---
 template: post
-title: Is it time for a universal type system?
+title: Is it practical to have a universal type system?
 slug: /posts/typesystem
 draft: true
 date: 2020-07-31T18:45:39.592Z